 In May 2012, Kildare IWAI inaugurated its first boating get-together in Kilcock on the Royal Canal, and enjoyed a wonderful Midsummer Cruise along this great waterway.
 Since then, many of our members have completed the Green and Silver route, an initiative devised by Dublin IWAI.
 At around 356 km through 93 locks, this Circular Route takes you on a journey through urban and rural landscapes, along the Grand Canal, River Liffey, Royal Canal, Camlin River and River Shannon.
 A great adventure!
 Tom and Angela Rolt made this trip in 1946 and documented it in their book Green and Silver first published in 1949.

-Kildare IWAI has become known among the boating community for its end of season happening, when many boats travel back from their spring, summer and autumn cruising around the country to meet up again on the Naas Branch at the end of October, for the annual Canal Festival.
-It may be a bit chilly outside but the warm welcome from the people of Naas in the old Canal Stores, strange looking people in Halloween costumes and the boats lit up in the harbour, makes this weekend a great social occasion.
+Kildare IWAI has become known among the boating community for its end of season happening, when many boats travel back from their spring, summer and autumn cruising around the country to meet up once Naas Harbour for the annual Naas Canal Festival.
+It may be a bit chilly outside but the warm welcome from the people of Naas in the old Canal Stores, strange looking people in Halloween costumes, the boats lit up in the harbour and a trip along the Corbally Canal makes this weekend a great social occasion.
 Calendar